-Cravings are feelings desiring food mixtures which women either do not normally consume or might even gut under usual eating conditions.
-In a survey conducted recently, expectant moms usually crave “something sweet” such as an ice cream (40\%), most often called the “middle-of-the-night” urges.
-Coming in second is the salty snacks (33 percent).
-They also go for hot foods (17\%) and lastly, that the lip-puckering sour foods like tarts and citrus fruits (10\%).
+Cravings are feelings that make you want food combinations which women either do not normally eat.
+In a survey conducted recently, expectant moms usually crave “something sweet” such as an ice cream (40%), most often called the “middle-of-the-night” urges.
+Coming in second is the salty snacks (33%).
+They also go for hot foods (17%) and lastly, that lip-puckering sour foods like tarts and citrus fruits (10%).

-While no scientific explanations may be granted, some reasons offered by doctors include:
+While no scientific explanations may be proven, some reasons offered by doctors include:

 On the other hand, food aversion is the reverse of cravings.
 These would be the most hated foods by the expectant mom.
-Reports state that red meat is the most common aversion of could be moms.
+Reports state that red meat is the most common aversion of pregnant women.

 Expectant mothers need all the nutrients in the right amount to stay healthy and also to help their infants grow and develop normally.
-Cravings may help prospective mothers achieve it by desiring nutritious food over people who have excessive calories that they sometimes fill their bodies .
+Cravings may help mothers achieve this by desiring nutritious food over people who have excessive calories that they sometimes fill their bodies with.
 Most pregnant women have a powerful yearning for chocolates that stimulates the release of “feel good” brain chemicals in the body.

-Most popular cravings include: apples, melon, cheese, eggs, milk, olives and pickles, peanut butter and nuts
+Most popular cravings include: apples, melon, cheese, eggs, milk, olives, pickles, peanut butter and nuts

-Experts break down the food cravings of girls into trimesters during the maternity:
+Experts break down the food cravings of women into trimesters during their pregnancy:

 First Trimester – a strong bitter taste; this might be a sign of the human body that warns the expectant mother of the existence of high toxic chemicals in plants and fruits.